-Quantitative approaches are often used to design logistic networks.
-Many Global Positioning System approaches and related equipment have been conducted in previous research (Tjahjada 2017; Tjahjadi, 2017; Tjahjadi, 2017).
-One of them is the Gravity Location Models, which are used to determine the location of a facility (for example, a warehouse or a factory) that serves as a link between supply sources and several market locations (Pujawan and Mahendrawathi, 2010).
-The aim is an optimization to a lieve efficiency.
+Quantitative approaches are often used to logistic networks. design Many Global Positioning System approaches and related equipment have been conducted in previous research [5, 11, 12].
+One of them is the Gravity Location Models, which are used to determine the location of a facility (for example, a warehouse or a factory) that serves as a link between supply sources and several market locations [13].
+The aim is an optimization to achieve efficiency.
 This approach uses the following assumptions: (1) Transportation costs are assumed to rise linearly in proportion to the volume transferred, and (2) Location and supply of markets can be determined on a map with clear x and y coordinates.
 There are a few things to consider when using this approach, such as: (1) transportation costs per unit; (2) each unit load-distance from all supply positions to the candidate location of the facility and from the candidate to all target locations; (3) (unit) volume to be transferred; (4) coordinates of the supply and destination locations.
-This is to obtain the appropriate location of the facility that can minimize the total shipping costs; according to Pujawan and Mahendrawathi (2010), it can be calculated with the formulations as follows:
+This is to obtain the appropriate location of the facility that can minimize the total shipping costs; according to Pujawan and Mahendrawathi [13], it can be calculated with the formulations as follows:

-$$TC = \sum iCi \ Vi \ fi...$$ (1)
+$$TC = \sum iCi \ Vi \ fi \dots$$ (1)